koshlan/Spatial/Analysis_of_Polygons.md

 ```

 The dataset is loaded, coordinates transformed, and a descriptive variable extracted.
-From which we can plot spatial distribution of smoking in Pennsylvania:
+From which it is straightforward to plot spatial distribution of smoking in Pennsylvania:

 ```r
 data(pennLC)